rapidsai/cugraph-docs/docs/cugraph-docs/source/wholegraph/installation/source_build.md

 * scikit-build-core
 * nanobind>=0.2.0

-## Building wholegraph
+## Building gnn
-To install wholegraph from source, ensure the dependencies are met.
+To install gnn from source, ensure the dependencies are met.

 ### Clone Repo and Configure Conda Environment
 __GIT clone a version of the repository__